b2l/what-the-flux/README.md

 });
 ```

-Temptation to listen to another store
+It is tempting to listen to another store than ours

-And mutate the state according to the dependency
+And mutate the state according to the dependency(*What are you trying to say
+here?*)

 #### What we should do